leonidas/e2e-ui-testing/README.md

   - Copy-as-is.

 ## Observing the test execution
 You may view the browser execution while the tests are running.
 For this purpose, the `selenium` container maps the port `5901` to host.
 Use any `VNC` client and connect to `localhost:5901` after the container has started.
+The default password to the VNC connection appears to be `secret`.
 The same VNC session can be left running across multiple test runs.